NVIDIA/NeMo-Framework-Launcher/README.md

 ### 5.12 LoRA Model and Generalized PEFT Framework
 <a id="markdown-peft-model" name="lora-peft-framework"></a>
-There are lot of overlapping functionalities in many of the Parameter efficient fine-tuning (PEFT) models.
-We have moved towards unifying the NeMo codebase to use a more streamlined implementation of all supported PEFT methods.
-Additionally, we also introduce Low-rank Adapter PEFT model in NeMo for GPT-style base models.
+Many Parameter Efficient Fine-Tuning (PEFT) models have overlapping functionalities.
+In order to enhance NeMo's codebase, we have worked towards unifying the implementation of all supported PEFT methods, making it more streamlined.
+Furthermore, we have introduced the Low-rank Adapter PEFT model for GPT-style base models in NeMo.

-The new PEFT framework builds on top of the SFT models and datasets thus sharing all the requirements of dataset preparation of SFT (See SFT section below for details).
+The new PEFT framework is built upon the SFT models and datasets, thereby inheriting all the dataset preparation requirements from SFT.
+For more details, please refer to the SFT section below.

 ### 5.12.1 PEFT training and inference
-We provide a training and inference script in NeMo.
-An example usage for the training script is shown below.
-The `TRAIN_FILE`s (and `VALIDATION_FILE`s) are in the same format used in SFT.
+We offer a training and inference script in NeMo.
+Below is an example of how to use the training script.
+The `TRAIN_FILE`s (and `VALIDATION_FILE`s) follow the same format as SFT.

-Note the `model.peft.peft_scheme` argument, training a LoRA, P-tuning, Adapter or IA3 model can be achived by simply setting this argument with the desired PEFT method.
+Take note of the `model.peft.peft_scheme` argument.
+You can train a LoRA, P-tuning, Adapter, or IA3 model by setting this argument to the desired PEFT method.
 ```bash
 python3 /opt/NeMo/examples/nlp/language_modeling/tuning/megatron_gpt_peft_tuning.py \
   model.restore_from_path=<BASE_GPT_MODEL> \